ricohaustria/web-adv/10-Real Time-PWA/readme.md

 ## Prerequisites: Skills REST Api from folder

-Requires [.NET Core SDK v2.2.103](https://dotnet.microsoft.com/download/thank-you/dotnet-sdk-2.2.103-windows-x64-installer) and SQL Standard or Enterprise to be installed locally.
-If you want to use another version change connection string in appsettings.json.
+Requires [.NET Core SDK v3.1.301](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.301-windows-x64-installer).
+You can use SQL Standard or Enterprise - change connection string in appsettings.json.

-Don't forget to create SQL Login `angular` with pwd `angular` as Sysadmin.

 Go to folder where `*.csproj` is located, open console and run: